FAUSheppy/simple-python-poll/README.md

 This software is therefore intended to be an easy deployable, minnimum feature alternative to more complex solutions like [LimeSurvey](https://www.limesurvey.org).

 # Running behind a reverse proxy
-If you are running the server behind a reverse proxy you need to set a header with the correct hostname.
+If you are running the server behind a reverse proxy you must set a *X-REAL-HOSTNAME*-header with the correct hostname.
 In nginx that would be:

     add_header X-REAL-HOSTNAME $hostname;

 # Supported Features
 * single choice
 * multiple choice
-* hide results
+* hidden results
 * token based voting
-* sqlite-backend